2024–25 Kosovar Cup: Round of 32

-The draw for the Round of 32 took place on 29 November 2024, 13:00 CET.
-Teams from Superleague and First League were automatically qualified for the Round of 32, alongside the two teams previously qualified from the first round.
+The draw for the Round of 32 took place on 29 November 2024 at 13:00 CET.
+Teams from the Superleague and the First League were automatically qualified for the Round of 32, alongside the two teams previously qualified from the first round.

 Seeding

 A total of 32 teams participated in this round.
 All clubs from the Superleague, along with the top three clubs from each group of the First League, were seeded for this round.